 Used by: 195+ countries worldwide, all scientific and medical fields globally.

 The imperial system is a collection of units that evolved from historical English standards.
 Unlike the metric system, its conversion factors are irregular and must be memorised — 12 inches in a foot, 3 feet in a yard, 1,760 yards in a mile, 16 ounces in a pound.
-The United States uses its own variation called US Customary, which differs from the British Imperial system in some units (most notably gallons and fluid ounces).
-This is why a unit converter calculator is so valuable for anyone working between the two systems.
+The US uses its own variation called US Customary, which differs from British Imperial in some units.
+This is why a unit converter calculator is so valuable when working between the two systems.

 | Unit | Measures | Metric Equivalent |